sch-data/retail-data-platform/README.md

 ## Project Overview

 This project explores the UCI Online Retail II dataset using Python.
-It currently includes data quality assessment, data cleaning, exploratory data analysis and data visualisation.
+It currently includes data quality assessment, reusable data cleaning and feature engineering scripts, exploratory data analysis and data visualisation.
 Future versions will extend the project with SQL, dashboards, machine learning and data engineering features.

 ## Roadmap